 I’ve racked up beaucoup miles on three airlines.
-Beyond being a road warrior at my former work place, I used to take one “deep dive” a year.
+Beyond being a road warrior at my former workplace, I used to take one “deep dive” a year.
 Israel and Turkey.
-Poland and Czech Republic.
+Poland and the Czech Republic.
 India.
-(Click on the Articles and Poses buttons on my web site to read and view images.)
+(Click on the Articles and Rx buttons on my website to read and view images.)

 Bhakti Fest Midwest is what’s reeling me in to Madison.
 In its fifth year, Bhakti Fest Midwest brings yoga, kirtan music, wisdom workshops, and a healing sanctuary to America’s heartland.

 I love yoga.

 Although I’m a native mid-westerner, for the last three years in a row I went to Bhakti Fest West in Joshua Tree (near Palm Springs).
 Now, I’m going for the green.
 As in grass, not bucks.
 Lakes, not deserts.
 Campus town vs. retreat center.